yingfeng23/yingfeng23.github.io/_pages/career.md

 Some general areas that interest me include climate, public health, social impact, nutrition, agriculture, and progressive politics.

-In terms of **disease focus**, I find myself gravitating toward infectious disease and chronic diseases that affect large numbers of people, and am uninterested in oncology.
+In terms of **disease focus**, I find myself gravitating toward infectious disease and chronic diseases that affect large numbers of people, and am usually uninterested in oncology.
 Interestingly, personalized medicine companies are a mixed bag - if they're focused on diseases that impact a lot of people, then I'm pumped!

 Additionally, I've really enjoyed working at a company that has an actual product out in the world that people use, and think that my experience & skillset would transfer well to a company creating scientific consumer products.

 ## Roles

-In my next role, I'd like to continue serving as a **technical advisor** while building my **IC skills**.
+In my next role, I'd like to continue serving as a **technical advisor**, ideally also while building my **IC skills**.

 I enjoy being a **technical lead**, meaning that I: